Segregation Before Polarization: How Recommendation Strategies Shape Echo Chamber Pathways: Discussion

 \subsection{Possible Future Works}

 Building on this research, we propose three primary directions for future investigation:

 \paragraph{Empirical Validation.} To verify practical utility, a critical next step is to conduct empirical studies to validate the model and its proposed intervention strategies.
-This involves collecting real-world data from social media platforms to calibrate the model's parameters and testing the effectiveness of the $I_s$ and $I_w$ indices in characterizing the evolution of online discussions.
-Such work is essential for bridging the gap between theoretical modeling and practical application.
+Calibrating agent-based network models against empirical cascade distributions from major polarizing events offers a viable method to map theoretical parameters (like $p$ and $\alpha$) to observable platform dynamics\cite{oliveira2026mechanistic}.
+It is essential to test the effectiveness of the $I_s$ and $I_w$ indices in characterizing the evolution of online discussions under calibrated parameters for bridging the gap between theoretical modeling and practical application.

 \paragraph{Enhancing Model Granularity and Depth.} Real-world opinion formation is far more complex than the one-dimensional bounded confidence model suggests.
-Future research should aim to increase model fidelity by incorporating multi-dimensional opinion vectors, partisan sorting effects \cite{tornberg2022digital}, and meta-opinions \cite{yan2024incorporation}.
+Future research should aim to increase model fidelity by incorporating multi-dimensional opinion vectors, heterogeneous agents\cite{friedkin1990social, friedkin1999social, galam2023unanimity}, partisan sorting effects \cite{tornberg2022digital}, and meta-opinions \cite{yan2024incorporation}.
 The integration of Large Language Models (LLMs) as agents offers a promising path to simulate complex cognitive behaviors while maintaining model simplicity \cite{gao2023s3, ziems2024large, larooij2025fix}.
 Furthermore, deeper investigation is needed into the system's dynamic characteristics.
 The current model exhibits underdamped behaviors leading to \emph{oscillations}, which resemble public opinion cycles or social movements \cite{pluchino2004changing, xue2020opinion}.
-Future work should simulate realistic recommendation algorithms that include feedback slack and delays, as these imperfections create "social forces" that significantly impact opinion mitigation.
+Future work should simulate realistic recommendation algorithms that include feedback slack and delays, as these imperfections create ``social forces'' that significantly impact opinion mitigation\cite{xiao2019beyond, hassan2019trust, wu2022survey, ren2014random}.

 \paragraph{Engineering and Metric Refinement.} To apply this framework to actual social governance, the analysis indices require engineering refinements.
 The current indices, while analytically useful, exhibit limitations in broader conditions.
 For instance, the polarization index $I_p$ loses descriptive power in multi-polarization scenarios (beyond bipolarity), and the activity time $t_a$ and pathway index $I_w$ are currently computable only after the society reaches a static state.
 Future work should focus on developing generalized indices that can be computed in real-time based on potential energy and estimated social forces.
 This would enable dynamic monitoring and timely interventions before echo chambers become deeply entrenched.